 How to Clean Grout

-Restoring stained grout to like-new brightness doesn't require harsh chemicals like bleach, ammonia or vinegar, which can damage your grout and actually create more problems than they solve.
-Even a steel bristle scrub brush can work against you, scratching and damaging grout lines.
-This will invite stains and dullness, and lead to diminished appeal of your floor.
+Restoring stained grout to like-new brightness doesn't require harsh chemicals like bleach or vinegar.
+Even a steel bristle brush can work against you, scratching and damaging grout lines, and inviting stains and dullness, leading to diminished appeal of your floor.
 Simple Green All-Purpose Cleaner's non-toxic formula reaches deep into the tiny pores of your dirty grout to eliminate stains at the source without damaging the grout itself.

-- Use a toothbrush or soft-bristle brush to scrub the dirty grout areas.
+- Scrub the grout.
+Use an old toothbrush or soft-bristle brush to scrub any stubborn stains.